 Racial Bias is a prejudgment or prejudice of a person or group of people because of their race in comparison to another race.
 This usually results in unfair treatment of the person of colour.

-An example may be when an outspoken black female is pre-judged as being aggressive, whereas a female from a different culture who acts the same way is perceived as being passionate.
+An example may be when an outspoken black person is pre-judged as being aggressive, whereas a person from a different culture who acts the same way is perceived as being passionate.

-For more examples of racial bias and how it can affect your mental health, check out this video of a group of African-American boys and young men sharing their experiences.
+For more examples of racial bias and how it can affect your mental health, check out this video to hear from a group of Black British Children’s TV Presenters sharing their own experiences.

-Biases can also be against a person’s age, gender, identity, religion and many other things.
-If your mental health has been impacted due to racial bias or any other form of bias, please read on for some helpful tips in the sections below.
+Biases can also be against a person’s age, gender or sexual identity, religion and many other things.
+If your mental health has been impacted due to racial bias or any other form of bias, you can explore our Feelings Page and read on for some helpful tips in the sections below.